 After this magical first dance, the groom dances with his mom and the bride with his dad, making the perfect emotional closure before the party starts.

-All the moments we just mentioned need to have music that goes according to the emotion of the moment and not make people wonder why you chose that song… because if that happens, your groom will feel the same way and won’t dare to dance.
+All these moments need to have music that goes according to the emotion of the moment and not make people wonder why you chose that song… because if that happens, your groom will feel the same way and won’t dare to dance.

 It’s always good to rehearse a little before you dance in front of all your guests, to feel comfortable with your partner and the song chosen.
 Pay attention to your dress because it might be a good idea to hold it up if you have a long tail.

-Not everybody knows this next band, but without a doubt this is great song to dance at your wedding reception: Lonestar – Amazed
+Not everybody knows this next band, but without a doubt, this is a great song to dance to at your wedding reception: Lonestar – Amazed

 Dancing in the sand might look easier than it actually is, so make sure you think twice before you decide where the moment will take place.